mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 * Reduce the number of guards units by 2 or 3
 * Allow the German player "perfect information" on where units are positioned, that is, examine stacks and what's under forts.
+* Reduce the number of 122mm howitzers to one, which changes how the Russians can set up fields of fire.
+* Add a Hummel to the German line up.
+Even 2 hummels is only 2:1 odds on a fortification, with no chance of elimination if the fortification is in the woods.

 ### Winning strategy